async-rs/async-std/docs/src/patterns/accept-loop.md

 Important is to check the following things:

-1. Application doesn't crash on error (but may log errors, see below)
+1. The application doesn't crash on error (but may log errors, see below)
 2. It's possible to connect to the application again once load is stopped (few seconds after `wrk`).
 This is what `telnet` does in example above, make sure it prints `Connected to <hostname>`.
 3. The `Too many open files` error is logged in the appropriate log.
-This requires to set "maximum number of simultaneous connections" parameter (see below) of your application to a value greater that `100` for this example.
+This requires to set "maximum number of simultaneous connections" parameter (see below) of your application to a value greater then `100` for this example.
 4. Check CPU usage of the app while doing a test.
 It should not occupy 100% of a single CPU core (it's unlikely that you can exhaust CPU by 1000 connections in Rust, so this means error handling is not right).